How to Easily Remove a Broken Downstem from Your Bong

 No More Tears: How to Easily Remove a Broken Downstem from Your Bong

 Nobody likes it when their piece breaks, and a common issue is having a broken downstem inside a bong.
 This can be a tricky –– and sticky job.
-But fear not, because we have an effective solution.
-In this guide, we'll help you get that broken downstem out of your bong!
+But fear not if your stem broke off inside your bong.
+In this guide, we'll help you get that baby out!

 Depending on the type of bong that you own and how well the downstem has become stuck or fused within it, some methods may work better than others.
 Here are a few tips to help get your downstem out of your bong: